CDL926666/1_TIBS/TIBS_EN.md

 - **Collaboration and Division of Labor**
   Westlake and others think that the innovation ecosystem is the division of work and collaboration between government and companies.
 The government is good at R&D, and companies are strong at commercialization.
 - **Supplement to Open Innovation**
-  Traditional open innovation underestimates the role of government.
-Mazzucato emphasizes that the public sector should deeply take part in innovation networks to ensure that society gets the benefits.
+  Traditional open innovation often forgets the important work of the government.
+Mazzucato believes the public sector should play a big part in innovation, so society as a whole can benefit.
+Also, when the government invests in big research or supports central innovation, this is a form of open innovation too, because it helps share new knowledge with everyone.

 ---

 **3. Lean Innovation and Minimum Viable Product (MVP)**

 - **MVP and Cycle**
-  MVP means developing the simplest prototype to quickly test market feedback, reduce innovation risk, and focus on the “build-measure-learn” cycle and rapid trial and error.
+  MVP is about making the simplest version of a product to quickly check market response, lower innovation risk, and focus on the “build-measure-learn” loop with fast trial and error.
-- **Cultural Transformation**
+- **Cultural Change**
-  Lean innovation requires companies to encourage experimentation and accept failure, demanding changes in process and culture.
+  Lean innovation needs companies to support trying new things and accepting mistakes, requiring changes in ways of working and company culture.

 ---

 **4. Corporate Innovation Practice**

 - **Amazon**
-  Amazon uses small teams and MVP to incubate businesses like AWS, showing how lean innovation is used in big companies.
+  Amazon uses small teams and MVP to start new services like AWS, showing how big firms can use lean innovation.
 - **GE “FastWorks”**
-  GE brings in lean methods to speed up industrial product development and iteration, improving market response.
+  GE uses lean methods to speed up making and improving industrial products, helping them react faster to the market.
 - **Success Factors**
-  These include cultural change, team autonomy, data-driven approaches, and tolerance for failure.
+  These include a culture shift, team independence, using data to decide, and being open to failure.

 ---

 **5. Blitzscaling**

 - **Concept**
-  Blitzscaling means seizing the market with speed first, even if efficiency is low in the short term.
+  Blitzscaling means growing as fast as possible to win the market, even if it is not efficient at first.
 - **Growth Stages**
-  Family → Village → City → Nation, gradually expanding scale and building network effects.
+  Family → Village → City → Nation, step by step growing bigger and making strong network effects.
 - **Cases**
-  LinkedIn and Uber became industry leaders through speed and network effects.
+  LinkedIn and Uber became top companies by moving fast and building networks.
 - **Risks**
-  This is suitable for industries with strong network effects but comes with high organizational and financial risks.
+  This works best in fields with strong network effects but also brings big risks for the company and money.
 ---

 **6. Critique and Real-World Challenges**